evo-lua/evo-lua.github.io/docs/guides/automated-testing/build-test-runners-from-primitives.md

 Naturally, you don't need to use the provided testing primitives if you don't want to.
 Any standard Lua testing framework, such as [busted](https://github.com/Olivine-Labs/busted) or [LuaUnit](https://luarocks.org/modules/bluebird75/luaunit), should work as long as it only uses Lua 5.1 and [supported Lua 5.2 features](https://luajit.org/extensions.html).
 You could even create your own test runner, or use a native (C/C++) library via LuaJIT's [foreign function interface (FFI)](https://luajit.org/ext_ffi.html).

 However, the facilities described here are "officially" maintained.
-They're guaranteed to see updates when changes to the runtime and the environment necessitate it, while all other solutions are likely to require maintenance on your part.
+They're guaranteed to see updates when changes to the runtime and the environment necessitate it, while other solutions may not always be fully compatible in the future.

 If you're unhappy with the way that tests work, please open an issue or otherwise give feedback to help make it better!